 My Portable Ergonomic Workstation Set Up for Digital Nomads

-As a digital nomad, working online while traveling, my mobile office setup started with my laptop.
-It was perfectly portable.
+As a digital nomad, working online while traveling, my mobile office setup started with only my laptop.

 But then I realized how much my posture was suffering.
 And I was getting joint pain in my hand from using my laptop’s track pad so much.